NathalieIbsen/PSMC_Away/README.md

 ## Prerequisites

 ### PSMC
-Each PSMC output (Li & Durbin, 2011) should be placed in it's own separate folder, whether the analysis is run locally or on a cluster. e.g
+Each PSMC output (Li & Durbin, 2011) should be placed in it's own separate folder, whether the analysis is run locally or on a cluster.
-The example_data is
+e.g The example_data contains subfolders - named as species abbreviations (it could be population names ect.).
+In these subfolders, a single PSMC output is stored.
+Alternatively, the full path of each file can be used in place of the above file structure.  #please see the [How to run the functions]  section for further information

 ### R Libraries
 The needed R Libraries are: